mariem-m11/mariem-m11/README.md

 # Mariem Makni

 Welcome to my GitHub profile!
-I'm Mariem, an enthusiastic Computer Networks and Telecommunications engineering student at the National Institute of Applied Sciences and Technology, Tunis.
-I specialize in image processing and have a deep interest in the application of machine learning and artificial intelligence in healthcare and other real-world problems.
+I'm Mariem ^^ I graduated as a Computer Networks and Telecommunications engineer from the National Institute of Applied Sciences and Technology, Tunis.
+And currently work as a software engineer at credium.
+I have a deep interest in applying machine learning and artificial intelligence in healthcare and other real-world problems, and always welcome collaborations! + I'm super interested in research, so please reach out if you have an opportunity/idea ^^

 ## About Me